uoeIDS/IDS_website/content/components/workshops.en.md

 A frequently asked question is “What happens if I can’t make my workshop time?”

-If you have another obligation every week at the time of your workshop, you should change into another group (workshops are held at four separate hours on Friday, pick a time slot that works for your schedule).
+If you have another obligation every week at the time of your workshop, you should change into another group.
 You can change your allocated timetable slot on MyEd, by clicking on "Studies", and "Change tutorial, workshop or lab group".
 This will then be changed by the timetabling team.
 If you can’t make any of the times of the workshops, you should drop this class.
 <img src="/images/assessments/change_tutorial.png"/>